 Application Completion Deadline for Graduate Study in PsychologyDecember 1, 2016

 (For admission and support)

-Departmental practice is to support most if not all satisfactorily progressing graduate students throughout their graduate careers, normally the first through fifth years of study.
+Departmental practice is to support most if not all graduate students who are making satisfactory progress throughout their graduate careers, normally the first through fifth years of study.
 We will follow this practice in future years to the extent that available resources make it possible.
 Financial support comes in the form of fellowships, scholarships, traineeships, teaching and research assistantships, and out-of-state tuition grants.
 Students are expected to seek and apply for fellowships and scholarships for which they are eligible.